 - Operations Model - the owner's permanent record, it includes all inspection, testing and maintenance requirements keyed directly to specifically tagged pieces of equipment.

 By its nature, BIM lends itself to green construction through a more considered and efficient layout and less need for printed documents.

-United States Alliance Fire Protection has proactively committed toward BIM competency, not only in our engineering technology but also with our sales and marketing efforts.
-You could enjoy a three dimensional preview of the features and benefits included with the proposed fire protection for your next project.
+United States Alliance Fire Protection has proactively committed toward BIM competency, not only in our Fire Protection technology but also with our sales and marketing efforts.
+You could enjoy a three dimensional preview of the features and benefits included with the proposed BIM services for your next project.